-Venue :The Company is conducting meeting
+Venue : The Company is conducting meeting through

-through VC / OAVM pursuant to the MCA Circular dated 5 May 2020 and 13 January 2021 & as such there is no requirement to have a venue for the AGM.
-For details please refer to the Notice of this AGM.
+VC/OAVM pursuant to MCA Circular dated 5 May 2020, 13 January 2021, 14 December 2021 and 5 May 2022 and as such there is no requirement to have a venue for the AGM.
+For details, please refer to the Notice of this AGM.

-- b) Financial Year: April to March. - c) Dividend Payment date: The Company did not declare any dividend during the FY -2020-21. - The name and address of the Stock Exchange(s) at which the listed entity's securities are listed and a confirmation about payment of annual listing fee to each of such stock exchange:
+- b) Financial Year: April to March. - Dividend Payment date: The Company did not declare any dividend during the Financial Year -2021-22. - d) The name and address of the Stock Exchange(s) at which the listed entity's securities are listed and a confirmation about payment of annual listing fee to each of such stock exchange: